djalmaaraujo/storiajs/README.md

 ```

 ### So, how do I load my content?
 Now that you have all your links configured to be captured, you have to define one or more targets to load your content.
-To this, you have to add an attribute called ```data-storia-wrapper``` to one or more elements that you want to your content be loaded.
+Add an attribute called ```data-storia-wrapper``` to one or more elements that you want your content to be loaded.

 Example: